fantastech/notifier/README.txt

 Now you can send the bulk broadcast messages and transactional notifications using the **official WhatsApp way** but without needing to pay for a costly middle-ware SaaS tools.
 Notifier uses **WhatsApp's official Cloud API** and acts as a FREE bridge between you and WhatsApp to send messages without limitation or charging you a premium on top of their per conversation cost.
 You settle your billing directly with them!

 *Note:* WhatsApp Cloud API allows you to **send upto 1,000 messages for FREE per month**.
-After that WhatsApp charges you a small fees per conversion as [shown here](https://developers.facebook.com/docs/whatsapp/pricing/).
+After that WhatsApp charges you a small fees per conversation as [shown here](https://developers.facebook.com/docs/whatsapp/pricing/).

 If you're looking for a **safe, cost friendly and robust** solution for sending WhatsApp broadcasts or messages, this plugin is for you!